 While the mishmash of design ideas, pricing changes and experimentation with the DeSoto line left the brand on even ground for much of its early life, things began to stabilize by the late 1930s.
 If it weren’t for World War II, DeSoto may have led Mopar into uncharted territory.
 For 1942 DeSoto, even received the first mass produced power pop-up headlights.
 Unfortunately, the ended the model’s production and the reintroduction of the fancy feature failed to occur.

 While the brand achieved relative success in the early 1950s, a recession at the end of the decade led in part to Chrysler’s decision to cut DeSoto.
 The fateful announcement came on this day in 1960.
 The final Desotos would roll off the assembly line at Chrysler’s Jefferson Avenue Plant on November 30.
 The very last being a 1961 two-door hardtop with a 361cu, 265-hp V8.
-I could have been yours at $3,100.
+It could have been yours for $3,100.